jcreedcmu/workbench-doc/workbench-doc.md

 to express state update somehow.
 An important design decision is how they express state update.
 Alternatives include the following:

-One possibility we might imagine is to **write state update in lean, and it executes on server**.
+One possibility we might imagine is to **write state update in lean, and it executes on the server**.
 This is pretty much untenable.
 Latency would be too high.
-Another possibility is to ***write state update in javascript**.
+Another possibility is to **write state update in javascript**.
 This is what Widgets does today.
 The main downside is that this creates an adoption barrier: with lean and javascript there there are two languages to learn, two build systems to learn.